firebase/quickstart-android/inappmessaging/README.md

   * Click **New Campaign**
     * In the **Style and content** section, design a campaign using one of the provided layouts (Modal, Image, or Banner), then click **Next**.
-    * In the **Target** section, enter any campain name and description.
+    * In the **Target** section, enter any campaign name and description.
 In the dropdown, choose to target the app you just created, then click **Next**.
     * In the **Scheduling** section, choose any reasonable start and end date.
 Choose `engagement_party` for the trigger event, then click **Next**.